Zoneptn/-Predicting-Customer-Churn-in-Spotify-Using-Machine-Learning/README.md

 | Decision Tree | Threshold 0.2 | 0.96 | 0.27 | 0.49 |

 > Threshold adjustment dramatically improved recall, showing that lowering the cutoff helps identify more churners, even at the cost of accuracy.

+### 🔍 SHAP Analysis Insights
+The SHAP (SHapley Additive exPlanations) analysis provided valuable interpretability for the models.
+Global feature importance plots revealed that **device type**, **subscription level**, and **country** were among the most influential drivers of churn.
+Waterfall plots for individual predictions highlighted how specific user characteristics (e.g., mobile usage, free subscription, high skip rate) contributed positively to the churn probability.
+These insights help translate the model outputs into actionable business strategies for customer retention.

 ---